Capital punishment: Middle Ages

-In medieval and early modern Europe, before the development of modern prison systems, the death penalty was also used as a generalized form of punishment for even minor offences.
+In medieval and early modern Europe, before the development of modern prison systems, the death penalty was also used as a generalised form of punishment for even minor offences.

-In early modern Europe, a massive moral panic regarding witchcraft swept across Europe and later the European colonies in North America.
-During this period, there were widespread claims that malevolent Satanic witches were operating as an organized threat to Christendom.
+In early modern Europe, a mass panic regarding witchcraft swept across Europe and later the European colonies in North America.
+During this period, there were widespread claims that malevolent Satanic witches were operating as an organised threat to Christendom.
 As a result, tens of thousands of women were prosecuted for witchcraft and executed through the witch trials of the early modern period (between the 15th and 18th centuries).

 The death penalty also targeted sexual offences such as sodomy.
 In the early history of Islam (7th–11th centuries), there is a number of "purported (but mutually inconsistent) reports" (athar) regarding the punishments of sodomy ordered by some of the early caliphs.
 Abu Bakr, the first caliph of the Rashidun Caliphate, apparently recommended toppling a wall on the culprit, or else burning him alive, while Ali ibn Abi Talib is said to have ordered death by stoning for one sodomite and had another thrown head-first from the top of the highest building in the town; according to Ibn Abbas, the latter punishment must be followed by stoning.
 Other medieval Muslim leaders, such as the Abbasid caliphs in Baghdad (most notably al-Mu'tadid), were often cruel in their punishments.
 In early modern England, the Buggery Act 1533 stipulated hanging as punishment for "buggery".
 James Pratt and John Smith were the last two Englishmen to be executed for sodomy in 1835.
 In 1636 the laws of Puritan governed Plymouth Colony included a sentence of death for sodomy and buggery.
 The Massachusetts Bay Colony followed in 1641.
 Throughout the 19th century, U.S. states repealed death sentences from their sodomy laws, with South Carolina being the last to do so in 1873.